jonathanpoelen/gh-md-toc/README.md

 For `luajit`, add `--lua-version=5.1` with `luarocks`.

-/!\\ See next chapter if an error occurs with Lua-cURL or LPeg.
+/!\\ See next chapter if an error occurs with LPeg.

 ```bash
 luarocks install --local https://raw.githubusercontent.com/jonathanpoelen/gh-md-toc/master/gh-md-toc-1.6-1.rockspec